 In 2019, the group that started Lunch. and Supper! opened a new restaurant nearby in the Fan neighborhood.
 Any guesses on what they called it?
 BRUNCH… of course.
 Open daily from 7AM to 4PM, you can enjoy brunch favorites all throughout the week.

-If we are being honest, there are probably another ten or twenty restaurants that should be on this list, because the food landscape in Richmond is delectable.
+If we are being honest, there are probably another ten or twenty restaurants in Richmond that should be on this list, because the food landscape in Richmond is delectable.

 From authentic Thai cuisine to local seafood to All-American menus, RVA has quietly become a top east coast destination for food.